Rangers top Canadiens 2-1; series tied 2-2

-Rick Nash and Jesper Fast scored, Henrik Lundqvist made 23 saves and the New York Rangers beat the Montreal Canadiens 2-1 on Tuesday night to even their first-round playoff series at two games apiece.
+Rick Nash and Jesper Fast scored, Henrik Lundqvist made 23 saves and the Rangers beat the Canadiens 2-1 to tie their first-round playoff series at two games apiece.

+"The guys were playing on their toes," Rangers defenseman Ryan McDonagh said.
+"They wanted to compete, wanted to battle and wanted the puck on their sticks."

 New York's win also ended a six-game losing streak at home in the playoffs going back to the 2015 Eastern Conference Final.